-In order to allow the portfolio manager to diversify the portfolio, up to 25% of the Fund's assets may be invested in money market instruments, transferable debt securities, and fixed or floating rate, covered or uncovered bonds, which may be linked to inflation in the Eurozone or international - including emerging - markets.
+In order to allow the portfolio manager to diversify the portfolio, up to 40% of the Fund's net assets may be invested in money market instruments, (short and medium-term) transferable debt securities, and fixed or floating rate, covered or uncovered bonds, which may be linked to inflation in the Eurozone or in international, including emerging, markets.
 The Fund may invest in securities issued by corporate or government issuers.
-There are no restrictions on allocation between corporate and government issuers, nor on the maturity and duration of securities chosen.

-The portfolio manager reserves the right to invest up to 10% of the net assets in bonds rated below investment grade by at least one of the main rating agencies.
-The Fund may also invest in unrated bonds.
-In the latter case, the company may carry out its own analysis and assign an internal rating.
-If the bond rating is analysed and found to be below investment grade, it is then subject to the limits shown above.
+The portfolio manager reserves the right to invest up to 10% of the net assets in debt instruments rated below investment grade by at least one of the main rating agencies.
+The Fund may also invest in unrated fixed income instruments.
+In this case, the company may carry out its own analysis and assessment of creditworthiness.
+If the rating is analysed and found to be below investment grade, it is then subject to the limits shown above.